 - Turner syndrome, caused by missing one X chromosome in females

-- As a byproduct, chromosome analysis can also definitely determine the sex of the foetus.
+- As a byproduct, chromosome analysis can also definitely determine the sex of the fetus.

 - Cystic Fibrosis